What kind of house did you grow up in, and what was the old neighborhood like?

 The house on the farm was a “cottage” or “tar-paper shack” with electricity and running water for the sink and shower.
 Toileting required a trip to the outhouse.
 At age three, I remember being led to the outhouse after dark, terrified of dangers lurking in the darkness.

-Dad began construction of a three-bedroom California Style Ranch house in about 1949.
+Dad began construction of a three-bedroom California-Style Ranch house in about 1949.
 He hired local helpers to speed the work.
-By about 1951 we moved into an unfinished new home with modern indoor plumbing, a kitchen with a window over the sink, a large living room heated by a wood fireplace.
+By about 1951 we moved into an unfinished new home with modern indoor plumbing, a kitchen with a window over the sink, and a large living room heated by a wood fireplace.
 Picture windows facing Tyee Mountain provided a constant reminder that we live in Oregon, far from the high plains of Kansas.
 For this Mother was very grateful — no more winds, tumbleweeds, dust storms and drought!

-Our ranch was bounded on the South by Calapooya Creek, a 40-mile long tributary of the Umpqua River.
+Our ranch was bounded on the South by Calapooya Creek, a 40-mile-long tributary of the Umpqua River.
 The ranch house was built in the flood plain.
 Despite a lack of experience with flood plains, Dad listened carefully to the old-timers who said it would be foolhardy to build the new ranch house on grade in the flood plain.
 So he scooped and trucked many loads of gravel from the creek to raise a level building site for the ranch house.
 In years to come, our house would become a small island in a sea of muddy flood waters many times, but water never rose above the third step on our front steps.
 In several of the larger floods we climbed aboard Dad’s tractor to ford the floodwaters to meet the school bus.

 Our immediate neighborhood was halfway between Sutherlin and Umpqua off Fort McKay Road.
 The connecting gravel road was rerouted and paved to support the timber haulers in the early 1950s.
 Road builders bypassed our gravel lane with a sweeping curve.
 Thus our parents were spared from worry and we children were free to walk or bike our gravel road between neighboring houses with impunity.

 You might notice some personality quirks that are evident in the photo.
 Glen is holding a toy rifle, betraying his life-long fascination with guns and hunting.
-David is wearing a Davy Crockett hat as Disney made Crockett the hero of popular media in the fifties.
+David is wearing a Davy Crockett hat, as Disney made Crockett the hero of popular media in the fifties.
 Kathy was sticking close to a Wattman sister betraying her childhood shyness.
 I am wearing a cowboy shirt, sewn for me my beloved Grandmother Crouch, a favorite shirt in my early grade school years.
-Sandy and Susan are normal cheerful girls with good hair and nice smiles.
+Sandy and Susan are normal, cheerful girls with good hair and nice smiles.
 Sandy is the leader of our group, because of her age and her assertive manner.

 After-school and summer activities in our neighborhood avoided ball sports in favor of exploration and adventure.
 After we reached first-grade age, our parents seemed not to worry about our play, and we roamed the fields, hills, trees and the creek-side.
 There were a couple of swimming holes in the creek and one of the parents would accompany us to supervise our swimming.